supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Cache-Memory/Cache Memory.md

 ## Cache Memory Effective Access Time

+- If data is found in the cache, then it is called a cache hit.
 - If data is not found in the cache, then it is called a cache miss.
+Then the data is brought to the cache.

 - By default, miss rate of a cache means the local miss rate of the cache memory.

 ## Cache Write Policies